 Parking is very difficult and expensive in Tulum Beach, so taking a taxi is a better idea.
 However, if you’re not a beach bum and you’re planning to visit other places in the Riviera Maya, renting a car is the way to go.

-I usually use Rentalcars.com to book a rental car online so I don’t get any surprises when I get there.
-This search engine compares all the major rental cars companies.
-Check out here below rates and availability for rental cars from Tulum:
+I usually use Discover Cars to book a car online so I don’t get any surprises when I get there.
+This search engine compares all the major rental car companies, ensuring I get the best deal. ➥ COMPARE PRICES HERE

 Safety in Tulum